Octan-Labs/Octan_Pay/README.md

 # octan_pay

 Welcome to your new octan_pay project and to the internet computer development community.
-By default, creating a new project adds this README and some template files to your project directory.
-You can edit these template files to customize your project and to include your own code to speed up the development cycle.

-To get started, you might want to explore the project directory structure and the default configuration file.
-Working with this project in your development environment will not affect any production deployment or identity tokens.
+Octan_pay is a payment tool written in Rust, help users use ckBTC tokens to pay for minting Octan Soulbound Token, a kind of Web3 Identity on ICP.
+Visit Octan Soulbound Token https://github.com/Octan-Labs/Octan-SoulBound-ICP

 To learn more before you start working with octan_pay, see the following documentation available online: